Get THE RACK DEMO

 Mistake 5: No Business Plan or Budget

 Most new breeders start breeding because they love ball pythons.
-Love doesn't pay veterinary bills or cover the $3,000 investment in a quality breeding male.
+Love does not pay veterinary bills or cover the investment in a quality breeding male.

 Operating without budgets leads to cash flow problems.
-You spend $5,000 on breeding animals, then realize you need another $2,000 for proper housing, feeding, and incubation equipment.
+You spend thousands on breeding animals, then realize you need more for proper housing, feeding, and incubation equipment.
 Credit cards become your funding source, adding interest costs to every project.

 No business planning means no clear goals.
-You buy animals randomly, chase trending morphs, and end up with a collection that doesn't work together genetically.
+You buy animals randomly, chase trending morphs, and end up with a collection that does not work together genetically.

 The Solution: Treat Breeding as a Business